mrpear/section-11/examples/json-auto-sync/SETUP.md

 ### 404 error on JSON URL
 - Ensure `latest.json` exists in repo root
-- If using a private repo, normal AI chats cannot access these URLs — use an agent platform or upload files manually (see "Using Private Repos with AI Agents" above)
+- If using a private repo, normal AI chats cannot access these URLs — use an agent platform or upload files manually (see "Using Private Repos with AI Agents" below)
 - If using a public repo, verify URL format (use `main` not `master`)

 ---